ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 ???
 The important thing is that the **community** owns the project.
 Not you, not me, not your company.
 All of us.

+Importantly, users are not necessarily customers.
+The ways that you may be used to connecting with customers is different than effective ways to communicate and get feedback from other users of the product.

 ---